 (non-credit bearing module)

 We aim to offer an optional field trip module where you will produce non-assessed collaborative work, usually undertaken in a European city or metropolitan area over three to six days.
 This option is offered to students as an additional module that does not contribute to their degree credits.
 As a non-credit bearing option, this module attracts a non-standard fee.
-Please note, dependent on resource, we cannot guarantee this module will be offered every year.
+Please note, dependent on the resource, we cannot guarantee this module will be offered every year.

 The MSc course will give you a full exemption form the examination requirement for membership of the Chartered Institute of Logistics and Transport (MCILT), and also forms part of the pathway to the Transport Planning Professional (TPP) qualification.